-RequestContext is not prepared for load balancing.

-Custom Ribbon load balancing is not in place before calling Ribbon.
+ZWEAG706E RequestContext is not prepared for load balancing.
+Reason: Custom Ribbon load balancing is not in place before calling Ribbon.
+Action: Contact Broadcom support.
 ZWEAG707E The request to the URL '%s' aborted without retrying on another instance.
 Caused by: %s Reason: The request to the server instance failed and will not be retried on another instance.
 Action: Refer to 'Caused by' details for troubleshooting.
 ZWEAG708E The request to the URL '%s' failed after retrying on all known service instances.
 Caused by: %s Reason: Request to the server instance could not be executed on any known service instance.
+Action:

-Action: Verify the status of the requested instance.
-ZWEAG709E Service is not available at URL '%s'.
-Error returned: '%s' Reason: The service is not available.
-Action: Make sure that the service is running and is accessible by the URL provided in the message.
-ZWEAG710E
+Service is not available at URL '%s'.
+Error returned: '%s'